How to Design Volunteer Training & Orientation

 When designing volunteer training, your biggest challenge may be how to create a complete program that doesn’t scare volunteers away.

 Often, organizations have daunting amounts of information volunteers must learn in order to perform with confidence.
 Programs must be assured that volunteers know their role so that they can manage risk.
 Volunteers want to learn new things, have fun, and deliver on their missions with pride.

-So, how can volunteer and program needs be balanced? — by developing training that works with the brain, not against it.
-The good news is that we now know more than ever about how the brain learns.
+So, how can volunteer and program needs be balanced?
+By developing training that works with the brain, not against it.

 Four Practical Strategies for Volunteer Training

 Based on how our brains learn, try these strategies to help volunteers learn without being overwhelmed.

 1) Integrate Practice Into Training

 If we practice the wrong thing for too long, we form ”bad habits” that become ingrained.
 So, it is very important to get timely feedback before habits solidify.

 The “stair step” structure is the most effective learning architecture for novices and is a great way to integrate timely practice into learning.
 With this approach, the instructor explains the concept, illustrates how to do the skill, invites learners to try it, and finally gives supportive feedback.